Approved ARM Compiler test suites include:

 - Keil Product Integration

-The Plum Hall Validation Suite for C is the industry standard for the verification of C compilers.
-The Plum Hall Validation Suite for C uses both positive and negative test techniques to accomplish the following:
+The Perennial Validation Suite for C is the industry standard for the verification of C compilers.
+The Perennial Validation Suite uses both positive and negative test techniques to accomplish the following:

 - Test basic conformance to the ISO c90 and c99 C language standards.